tribela/autotweet/README.rst

    [auth]
    token = <OAuth token (automaticaly generated)>
    answerer_token = <OAuth token (automaticaly generated)>

    [database]
    db_url = <database url>

    [answer]
    threshold = <Auto answering to tweet that is not mention to answerer. (float 0.0 ~ 1.0)>

+   [tweet after death]
+   message0 = This is message sent by auto tweet. message1 = If you are reading this, I'm already died.

 License